 16 days.
 6 countries.
 2 continents.
 After a business trip around the world, I pondered what role businesses should play in social media.
 And then it dawned on me: Social media marketing has been going on for ten years, but brands on average still suck at it.
 Should businesses keep trying to do the same thing?
-Or is it time for a next generation, new approach to social media marketing that takes into account the fact that we are now entering our second decade of implementing organic social?
+Or is it time for a next generation, social media marketing 2.0, a new approach to social media marketing that takes into account the fact that we are now entering our second decade of implementing organic social?
 Read on for the conclusion that I have and the advice for you to completely blow up and reconstruct your social media marketing efforts to be more effective in 2019 and beyond.

 Hello and welcome to another exciting episode of Maximize Your Social.
 I’ve been thinking a lot about the social media marketing revolution of the last decade.
 I believe it is coming to an end and brands need to implement second-generation social media marketing strategies to remain relevant going forward.

 6 Countries in 16 Days

 I just came back from a 16-day, 6 country around the world business trip.
 Every year, I teach at the Irish Management Institute in Dublin, which is an excellent institution for anyone seeking certification in Digital Business, even if you’re not in marketing.
 Executives from all industries and disciplines take this one-day course that I teach.
 I also had the pleasure of seeing U2 live in Dublin!
 This was a dream of mine as I am a long-time fan.

 I then went to Berlin where the developmental editor of my “The Business of Influence” book is located.
 I had a great meeting with him and closed off my book.
 Soon, you will hear some exciting announcements regarding the publisher I will end up working with.